MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 5.0 - OpenCore.efi

 An OpenCore Extensible Firmware Interface (.efi) format.
-Normally this file is include with [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases/).
-This file is compulsory.
+Normally this file is include with [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases/) and it is compulsory.

 ### 6.0 - Resources